linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Securitized banking and the run on repo.md

 Traditional-banking runs, for the most part, were ended in United States after the Great Depression, owing to a combination of influences, including enhanced discount window lending by the Federal Reserve and the introduction of deposit insurance.
 Deposit insurance removes any incentive for insured depositors to withdraw their funds, but larger insured banks cannot offer insured depositors to non retail depositors (including sovereign wealth funds, mutual funds, and cash-rich companies).
 One solution to this problem is the securitized-banking system illustrated in Fig. 2, which takes large deposits from investors (Step 1) and then intermediates these deposits to mortgage borrowers (Steps 2 and 3) and other debtors.

 Step 1 in Fig. 2 is an analogue to Step A from Fig. 1, with one important difference.
 In the traditional-banking system shown in Fig. 1, the deposits are insured by the government.
 To achieve similar protection in Step 1 of Fig. 2, the investor receives collateral from the bank.
-In practice, this deposit-collateral transaction takes the form of a repo agreement: the investor buys some asset (i.e., the collateral) from the bank for  $X, and the bank agrees to repurchase the same asset some time later (perhaps the next day) for$ Y. The percentage  $(Y - X) / X$  is the repo rate, and is analogous to the interest rate on a bank deposit.
+In practice, this deposit-collateral transaction takes the form of a repo agreement: the investor buys some asset (i.e., the collateral) from the bank for  \$X, and the bank agrees to repurchase the same asset some time later (perhaps the next day) for\$ Y. The percentage  $(Y - X) / X$  is the repo rate, and is analogous to the interest rate on a bank deposit.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/bb662ad9-3c13-41f3-8359-5b617643e660/8bde8aa838a3ae93df08e0261a62262a4feae1db9e32d59f3ecf8ad578d523f8.jpg)
 Fig. 2.
 Securitized banking.